soupbone89/Scripts/SMB Hash Leak/README.md

 ## About
-The script creates a fake `.lnk` file
+The script creates a fake `.lnk` file that will leak the NTLM hash once the directory is opened (Responder-like attacks)

 ## Syntax
 1) Import the script